How to Make Someone Feel Appreciated

 (Those are for real.
 I really do have the best team ever.)

-When you’re specific, include how the person helped you, make it personal, and state your appreciation for someone, you come across as genuine, heartfelt and authentic while ensuring that the other person truly feels valued and important.
-Next time you want to show gratitude, resist the urge to just say “Thanks” in passing.
+When you’re specific and when you include how the person helped you, make a thank-you personal, and state your appreciation for someone, you come across as genuine, heartfelt and authentic—all the while ensuring that the other person truly feels valued and important.
+Next time you want to show gratitude, resist the urge to just say thanks in passing.
 Instead, take one extra minute and appreciate them in the strongest way possible.